-I can’t say enough the list of overwhelmingly poor performances this game has.
-To put that into perspective, my high-ranking custom player can’t shoot squat.
+I can’t say enough about the list of overwhelmingly poor performances this game has.
+To put that into perspective, my high-ranking custom player can’t shoot squats.
 A simple fast break or an open layup should have been converted into an easy basket.
 Not in this game.

-What’s worst is that you get called for fouls for the most strangest things, like swatting the air for example.
+What’s worst is that you get called for fouls for the strangest things, like swatting the air, for example.
 I don’t know how that’s a foul, but the way gameplay works, it feels like I’m in the Twilight Zone.

-It doesn’t matter whether your team carries the Guinness world record in shot percentage, there is just no end in sight for constantly being humiliated.
+It doesn’t matter whether your team carries the Guinness world record in shot percentage; there is just no end in sight to constantly being humiliated.

-And here’s a kicker: I am using Golden State against Orlando Magic (which by the way is one of the worst teams in NBA), but still the Warriors managed to lose by 10 points on normal difficulty setting!
+And here’s a kicker: I am using Golden State against Orlando Magic (which, by the way, is one of the worst teams in the NBA), but still, the Warriors managed to lose by 10 points on normal difficulty setting!